olga-sorokoletova/Master-Thesis/README.md

   rostopic echo /human_goal_predict/predicted_goal
   ```

-- To know the type of the message, use:
+- To know the type of the message:

   ```
   rostopic type </topic_name>
   ```

-- To publish message to a topic, use publisher:
+- To publish message to a topic:

   ```
   rostopic pub </topic_name> <topic_type> <message>